Tips for Decanting Food

 Tall jars are great for spaghetti, linguine and other long pasta.

-Small containers are better for things like seeds, nuts, baking powder or herbs.
+Small containers are better for things like seeds, nuts, or baking powder.

 4. Rotate your Food

 One habit I swear by: always rotate your stock when decanting.
-Before topping up a jar, I empty the current food into a bowl or food container.
+Before topping up a jar, I empty the current food into a bowl.
 I then pour the new food into the bottom of the jar and place the older stock back on top.

 This helps use up older items first and keeps everything fresh.